-Relief of hypoxia (lack of sufficient oxygen)
+-Relief of hypoxia (lack of sufficient oxygen)

-Cerebral edema and spasticity
+-Cerebral edema and spasticity

-Extra vascular diffusion of oxygen
+-Extra vascular diffusion of oxygen

-Improvement of micro-circulation
+-Improvement of micro-circulation

 In a review of many studies, more than 1,000 patients who sustained cerebrovascular disease and were treated with HBOT showed improvement in quality of life.

-Coma is defined as a state of profound unconsciousness caused by disease, injuries, or poison.
+Is defined as a state of profound unconsciousness caused by disease, injuries, or poison.
 Coma may last up to four years causing severe incapacitation, financial burden, and distress to the family.
 In most cases, the patient has been in a coma over three months and has fairly regained his or her physical abilities.
 The Ocean Hyperbaric Center has treated a number of patients with long standing coma, even up to 12 years, who have shown varying degrees of improvement including a return into society.
 This is the unusual case, but frequently a lessening of care, removal of PEG tube, and tracheotomy may be accomplished using intensive HBO therapy.
 This is validated again with sequential SPECT imaging before, during, and after coma.
 Some of these patients may require up to 300-500 HBO therapy sessions.
 All modalities of physical therapy, occupational therapy, speech therapy, and ancillary types of therapy are used.
 Dr. Neubauer has reported an overall 50% success rate in the therapy of long-term coma.

-Multiple Sclerosis (MS) patients with Kurtze category less than five respond very well to hyperbaric oxygenation.
+Patients with Kurtze category less than five respond very well to hyperbaric oxygenation.
 Currently there are 12,000 MS patients being treated at 110 centers in the United Kingdom.
 The results are the same as was published by Dr. Neubauer in 1978 and 1980 in the Florida Medical Journal:

 1) It is not a cure.